Audience Prize ARD Music Competition 2017

 David’s Review Corner

-Junhong has already given almost a hundred concerts in his young life.
-In the United States he made his New York debut at Carnegie Recital Hall, and he has played recitals in Baltimore, Miami, and at Symphony Space in New York City.
+Junhong, who is widely recognized as one of the greatest young talents in the world today, has already given almost a hundred concerts in his young life.
+In the United States, he made his New York debut at Carnegie Recital Hall, and he has played recitals in Baltimore, Miami, and at Symphony Space in New York City.
 In China, he has performed recitals in the Oriental Art Centre Hall in Shanghai, and the Poly Theatre in Beijing among others, and in 2014 he was invited to give the opening concert at the Iserlohn Guitar Symposium in Germany.

 The exceptional young Chinese guitarist Junhong Kuang has made a remarkable impact on the international stage, receiving standing ovations at venues in New York (Carnegie Hall), Shanghai and Beijing for his flawless technique youthful optimism.
 Aged just 14 at the time of this recording, he won first prize in the Thailand International Guitar Competition in 2011 and first prize in the Yale Gordon Concerto Competition in 2016.